 Trio LS-77 Review

-As the name suggests, these Trio LS-77 speakers were made by Trio Corporation (in 1986 officially rebranded to Kenwood Corporation) and from what I’ve gathered, they were only released to Japanese market.
-I recall reading somewhere that the LS range was designed with studio monitoring in mind, but not sure how much truth is in it.
-Feel free to email me if you are able to provide some more info on these rare speakers.
+As the name suggests, these Trio LS-77 speakers were made by Trio Corporation, which in 1986, officially rebranded to Kenwood Corporation.
+From what I’ve gathered, they were only released to Japanese market.
+I recall reading somewhere that the LS range was designed with studio monitoring in mind, but not sure how much truth there is in that.
+Please email me if you are able to provide some more info about these rare speakers.

 Frequency Response: 35 – 20,000Hz